luis-carlos-campos/ts-node-base/README.md

   - [TODO List](#todo-list)
   - [Issues/New features](#issuesnew-features)

-## Architecture
+## Stack
 Boilerplate setup with:
  - Express
  - Typescript
  - TypeORM

- This boilerplate is configured in a 3 tier architecture:<br />
+ - Morgan/Winston (logging)
+ - Jest + Supertest (testing)
+ - MySQL Database

+## Architecture

+ This boilerplate was designed based on the clean architecture principle.<br/>
+ Code dependencies can only come from the outer levels inward.
  ![CB Versions Dropdown](server-architecture.png)

 **Route** tier takes care of: